nhatsmrt/nn-toolbox/README.md

 ## Introduction

 Whenever I do a project, I always have to re-implement everything from scratch.
 At first, this is helpful because it requires me to really learn the concepts and procedures by heart.
 However, these chores quickly become irritatingly repetitive.
-So I start to create this repository, to store all the useful pieces of code.
+So I create this repository, to store all the useful pieces of code.
 <br />
 This soon extends to the stuff that I see in papers and want to implement.
 Finally, as I was implementing some of the more difficult stuff (e.g the callbacks) the awesome fastai course comes out, so I decide to use this opportunity to follow along the lessons, adapting the codes (i.e the notebooks) and the library to suit my existing codebase.